 How to create a new voyage?

-Note: Only users with the “Add” right can perform this operation.
+Note: Only users with the “Add” user right can perform this operation.

-If done in the office.
+If done at the office.
 Select the vessel you want to create the new voyage for in the vessel selector, in the top menu.
-(If on board start with step 2)
+(If on board, start with step 2)

-Click [Unit]\[Ship]  [Voyage]
+Click [Voyage]  [Voyage] in the main menu

 Click the [New] button in the top left